hengshuaiyao/HengshuaiYao.github.io/README.md

 My research interest is model-based reinforcement learning and step-size adaptation.
 Interesting thing is that I brought a connection between the two seemingly unrelated topics.
 Check the "learning to accelerate" paper below.

- I'm an adjunct professor at Department of Computing Science, University of Alberta, where I studied reinforcement learning at the RLAI lab.
-I worked on multi-step linear Dyna-style planning, model-based approximate policy iteration, a novel reinforcement learning perspective for PageRank, and Webpage ranking.
+ I'm an adjunct professor at Department of Computing Science, University of Alberta.
+I worked on multi-step linear Dyna-style planning, model-based approximate policy iteration, a novel reinforcement learning perspective for PageRank.
 I did an internship with Yahoo!
-Sunnyvale in 2013 and won a championship (CEO award) for "TrendingNow" (check yahoo.com at the top right corner) that detects trending topics in Yahoo search engine.
+Sunnyvale in 2013 and won a championship (CEO award) for "TrendingNow" (yahoo.com at the top right corner) that detects trending topics in Yahoo search engine.
 I worked on reinforcement learning for mobile games for NCSoft game studio in San Francisco in 2016.
 I was the founding PMs of a few joint lab projects between University of Alberta and Huawei Technologies Canada.

 ---